Updated for 2016 Season

-The University of Michigan provides complimentary shuttle service for guests with a disability to and from several parking lots and Michigan Stadium, including Blue, Champions North, Green, and Grey.
+The University of Michigan provides complimentary shuttle service, which includes a limited number of wheelchair accessible shuttles, for guests with a disability to and from several parking lots and Michigan Stadium.
 The shuttles are available both before and after home football games.
 Specific information and schedules are available on the Courtesy Shuttle Service Schedule.
-For more information, please contact the nearest Michigan Stadium Event Staff Team Member for information.
+For more information, please contact the nearest Michigan Stadium Event Team Member for information.

-Additionally, the Football Ride shuttle service via the AATA (Ann Arbor Transportation Authority) has wheelchair accessible buses.
-Please visit www.aata.org/football.asp or call 734-973-6500 for more information.
+Additionally, the Football Ride shuttle service via the AATA (Ann Arbor Area Transportation Authority) has wheelchair accessible buses.
+Please visit MyFootballRide.org or call 734-973-6500 for more information.

 Guests needing to be dropped off and picked up at Michigan Stadium may do so at Gate 2 (Varsity Plaza) and at the Hoover Street Entry to the Buffalo Lot.
 Wheelchair accessible shuttles are available to/from the Buffalo Lot Drop-Off Location.
 Please see the Courtesy Shuttle Service Schedule for more information.

 Michigan Stadium elevators may be used by guests with a disability to access the different areas of the stadium.
-Please see the Stadium Map for locations of these elevator lobbies.
+Please see the Football Game Day Map for locations of these elevator lobbies.

-The Football Game Day Map identifies accessible pathways into the stadium from parking areas; to accessible seating areas inside the stadium from gates; and to accessible restrooms.
-If guests need assistance to/from different areas, please contact the nearest Michigan Stadium Event Staff Team Member for help.
+The Football Game Day Map identifies accessible pathways into the stadium from parking areas; to accessible seating areas inside the stadium from gates, and to accessible restrooms.
+If guests need assistance to/from different areas, please contact the nearest Event Team Member for help.

-The Public Will Call ticket window is located inside Crisler Center near Gate 2 off of Stadium Boulevard and is on an accessible path.
+The Public Will Call ticket window is located inside the Northeast Entry (Main Entrance) of Crisler Center off the Blue Lot and opens two-and-a-half hours prior to kickoff.
 The accessible Student Will Call ticket window may be reached by entering Gate 8 (Wolverine Plaza) of Michigan Stadium, where guests will then be escorted to the Guest Services location inside the stadium.
-Both Will Call windows open at 2.5 hours prior to kick-off and remain open until the start of the 3rd quarter.
+The Student Will Call Window opens two-and-a-half hours before kickoff.
+Both Will Call windows remain open until the start of the third quarter.

-- Persons with a disability who are in a wheelchair will be entitled to one wheelchair and one companion ticket per game, consistent with the normal ticket policies.
-View the wheelchair accessible ticket policy.
+- Persons with a disability who are in a wheelchair will be entitled to one wheelchair and up to three (3) companion tickets per game, consistent with the normal ticket policies.
+View the Wheelchair Accessible Ticket Policy.

-- If wheelchair accessible seating is needed, whether the bench tickets were purchased from the ticket office or otherwise acquired, a person must provide their tickets for exchange to the Athletic Ticket Office by 5 p.m. the Wednesday prior to the game to ensure a wheelchair accessible seat with a companion seat is available.
-Guests with disabilities may also exchange tickets at Crisler Center (Southwest Gate, near Gate 2 of Michigan Stadium) on game day beginning two-and-a-half hours prior to the game.
+- If wheelchair accessible seating is needed, whether the bench tickets were purchased from the ticket office or otherwise acquired, a person must provide their tickets for exchange to the Athletic Ticket Office as soon as possible to the Athletic Ticket Office during regular business hours to ensure a wheelchair accessible seat with a companion seat is available.
+Guests with disabilities may also exchange tickets at Crisler Center (Northeast Entry off the Blue Lot) on game day beginning two-and-a-half hours prior to the game.
 Subject to availability, the ticket office will provide such tickets in a comparable Preferred Seat Donation tier to the original bench tickets.
-Ticket exchanges are handled on a first-come first-serve basis.
+Ticket exchanges are handled on a first-come, first-serve basis.

-Likewise, a person who has ticket(s) in wheelchair accessible seating and transfers them to a patron who does not need such seating must provide their tickets to the Athletic Ticket Office by 5 p.m. the Wednesday prior to the game to exchange their tickets for bench seating in a comparable Preferred Seat Donation tier to the original wheelchair accessible tickets.
+Likewise, a person who has ticket(s) in wheelchair accessible seating and transfers them to a patron who does not need such seating must provide their tickets as soon as possible to the Athletic Ticket Office during regular business hours or on game day to exchange their tickets for bench seating in a comparable Preferred Seat Donation tier to the original wheelchair accessible tickets.